Skip to Content

 2009 – Institute for Women’s Leadership.
 New Brunswick, New Jersey, USA.

-2017 – Alebrije Festival organized by Hotel Dreams Huatulco.
-Oaxaca, Mexico.
+2016 – Alebrije Festival, Dreams Huatulco, Spa, Oaxaca, Mexico.

 2006 – Idyllwild Arts Summer Program.
 Los Angeles, California, USA.

 2017 – Jules Verne School.
-CDMX, Mexico.
+Mexico City, Mexico.

-2019 – “Alebrijes: Fantastic Wooden Animals” at Sesc Avenida Paulista.
+2019 – “Alebrijes: Wooden Fantastic Animals” at Sesc Avenida Paulista.
 São Paulo, Brazil.

-MAP: Museum of Popular Art, Mexico City.
+MAP: Museum of Popular Art, Mexico City

 MEAPO: State Museum of Popular Art.
 Oaxaca, Mexico.